Pope Pius XII and the raid on the Roman ghetto

-Pope Pius XII's response to the Roman razzia (Italian for roundup), or mass deportation of Jews, on October 16, 1943, is a significant issue relating to Pope Pius XII and the Holocaust.
+Pope Pius XII's response to the Roman razzia ("roundup"), or mass deportation of Jews, on October 16, 1943, to Auschwitz, where almost all the deportees were murdered, is a significant issue relating to Pius and the Holocaust.

 Under Mussolini, no policy of abduction of Jews had been implemented in Italy.
-Following the capitulation of Italy in 1943, Nazi forces invaded and occupied much of the country, and began deportations of Jews to extermination camps.
-Pius XII protested at diplomatic levels, while several thousand Jews found refuge in Catholic networks, institutions and homes across Italy, including in Vatican City and Pope Pius' Summer Residence.
-The Catholic Church and some historians have credited this rescue in large part to the direction of Pope Pius XII.
+Following Italy's capitulation to the Allies in 1943, Nazi forces invaded and occupied much of the country and began deportations of Jews to extermination camps.
+The Vatican protested at diplomatic levels, but Pius himself did not offer any public protests.
+Several thousand Jews found refuge in Catholic networks, institutions and homes, including in Vatican City and Pius's Summer Residence.
+The Catholic Church and some historians have credited this rescue in large part to the Pius's own direction.
 However, historian Susan Zuccotti researched the matter in detail and states that there is "considerable evidence of papal disapproval of the hiding of Jews and other fugitives in Vatican properties."
+For example, after a 1944 Fascist raid on San Paolo Basilica found refugees, including Jews, hidden there, Church leadership ordered the canons (chaplains) and other members of the staff of St. Peter's who had been concealing fugitives in the Canonica, the canons' residence in the Vatican, to eject all of them.
+A number of cardinals asked Cardinal Rossi, who had ordered the expulsion, to change his mind, but he refused, stating that the order had come from Pius himself.
+The other clergy asked the Cardinal Secretary of State to intercede with Pius, who eventually relented.

-Various historians have given different emphases to accounts of Pius' actions.
-According to historian Michael Phayer, "the question of the pope's silence has become the focus of intense historical debate and analysis" because the deportations occurred "under his very windows," a phrase that was also used in the title of a book on the subject by Zuccotti.
-The phrase is based on an actual quotation from the report of Ernst von Weizsäcker, the German ambassador to the Vatican, who reported to Berlin that the razzia had taken place "under the Pope's windows."
-It also echoes the reported words of the protest made to von Weizsäcker by the pope's secretary of state on the morning of the roundup: "It is sad for the Holy Father, sad beyond imagination, that here in Rome, under the very eyes of the Common Father, that so many people should suffer only because they belong to a specific race."
+Various historians have given differing emphases in their accounts of Pius's response to the razzia.
+According to historian Michael Phayer, "the question of the pope's silence has become the focus of intense historical debate and analysis" because the deportations occurred "under his very windows," a phrase also used in the title of a book on the subject by Zuccotti.
+The phrase is based on language used by Ernst von Weizsäcker, the German ambassador to the Vatican, who reported to Berlin that the razzia had taken place "under the Pope's windows."
+It also echoes the reported words of the protest made to Weizsäcker by the Vatican secretary of state on the morning of the roundup: "It is sad for the Holy Father, sad beyond imagination, that here in Rome, under the very eyes of the Common Father, that so many people should suffer only because they belong to a specific race."